 Joe Lyon is a pharmaceutical recall lawyer and Ohio drug injury attorney representing plaintiffs nationwide in Uloric Lawsuits.
 Contact The Lyon Firm following any febuxostat-related injury or death.

 The FDA approved Takeda Pharmaceutical’s Uloric in 2009 and included a warning about the potential for cardiovascular events.
 The drug is designed to improve gout patients’ symptoms by reducing levels of uric acid in the bloodstream.
 Febuxostat inhibits the oxidized and reduced forms of xanthine oxidase and decreases the formation of uric acid.

-Even during the drug’s development, febuxostat was compared to allopurinol in clinical trials, and the data suggested a higher rate of cardiovascular events with febuxostat, strengthening evidence of company negligence in Uloric Lawsuits.
+Even during the drug’s development, febuxostat was compared to allopurinol in clinical trials, and the data suggested a higher rate of cardiovascular events with febuxostat, strengthening evidence of company negligence.

 The Cardiovascular Safety of Febuxostat and Allopurinol in Patients with Gout and Cardiovascular Morbidities (CARES) trial was conducted to determine whether febuxostat was noninferior to allopurinol with regard to major cardiovascular events in gout patients.